kristosh/Essentials-of-Machine-Learning/mathintro.md

 It can be proven that by using also the matrix properties for inverse matrices we can solve this linear calculate the variables $\mathbf{w}$ as follows: $\mathbf{w} = \mathbf{X}^{-1} \cdot \mathbf{y}$.

+For advanced topics in Linear Algebra you can have a look in this page [Advanced topics in Linear Algebra](./mlintro.html).

 ## Linear models in Machine learning

 But ok seriously, why do we even mentioned all these calculations for vectors and matrices.
 We are just interested in data and making machines learning patterns out of these data.